icherniukh/winrt-api/windows.devices.smartcards/smartcardappletidgroup_smartcardemulationtype.md

 # Windows.Devices.SmartCards.SmartCardAppletIdGroup.SmartCardEmulationType

 ## -description
-Sets or gets the type of smart card to which the applet IDs apply, host card or UICC.
+Sets or gets the type of smart card to which the applet IDs apply.

 ## -property-value
-The type of smart card to which the applet IDs apply, host card or UICC.
+The type of smart card to which the applet IDs apply.

 ## -remarks